 The company's operations are not subject to any significant environmental regulations under either Commonwealth or State legislation.
-Nonetheless, Earthwatch Australia strives to demonstrate environmental sustainability through all its activities.
+Nonetheless, Earthwatch Australia strives to demonstrate environmental sustainability through all its' activities, and is currently undertaking an internal audit of greenhouse gas emissions, in order to prioritise action to reduce our footprint.